Cervicogenic Headache: Lasting Benefits of MSK Care

 The Deep neck flexor endurance test is another valuable tool to screen for weakness.
 (21,22)

-From a supine hook-lying position, the patient performs chin retraction then lifts their head an inch off the table.
+From a supine hook-lying position, the patient performs chin retraction and then lifts their head an inch off the table.
 The clinician places their flat hand on the table below the patient’s occiput.
 If the patient’s head begins to lower or their anterior neck skin folds separate, they are reminded to “tuck your chin and hold your head up.”
 The test is timed until the patient’s head touches the clinician’s hand for more than one second.
 The average endurance for men is about 40 seconds and 30 for women.
 Those with neck pain average closer to 20 seconds.
 Low times suggest neck flexor weakness with a predisposition to over-utilize the SCM, platysma, and hyoid, resulting in a forward head posture and neck pain.

 2. Treatment: Nerve Flossing

 The greater occipital nerve is frequently implicated in CGH, particularly in traumatic whiplash cases.
 Recent research has shown that “The obliquus capitis inferior remains relatively immobile during traumatic events, like whiplash injuries, placing strain as a tethering point on the greater occipital nerve.”
-(23) This trauma may lead to irritation, inflammation, and loss of neuroplasticity, i.e., adhesions.
+(23).
+This trauma may lead to irritation, inflammation, and loss of neuroplasticity, i.e., adhesions.

 Adhesions along the course of the nerve may develop secondary to any traumatic or inflammatory process.
 "Nerve flossing" may help release adhesions and restore normal neurodynamics.
 Begin with the patient lying supine, headpiece slightly extended.
 Have the patient bring their fingertips to their clavicles.
 Firmly grasp the patient's head and move their neck into full flexion while maintaining a chin tuck.
 Ask the patient to fully extend their arms, wrists, and fingers while you simultaneously move their head and neck into full extension.
 Return to the start position and slowly repeat ten flossing cycles.
-Stop if there is reproduction of pain or neurologic symptoms.
+Stop if there is a reproduction of pain or neurologic symptoms.
 To improve available ROM, this maneuver may be preceded contract-relax stretching of the suboccipitals.

 3. ADL Advice: Workstation

 In addition to equipping our patients with corrective exercises, we must seek to eliminate the habits, hobbies, activities, and postures that perpetuate postural imbalance; and workstations are at the top of that list.
-Make sure your patients understand the essentials of an ergonomically-friendly workstation:
+Make sure your patients understand the essentials of an ergonomically friendly workstation:

 Workstation Ergonomics

-• Monitors should be visible without leaning or straining, and the top line of type should be 15 degrees below eye level.
+• Monitors should be visible without leaning or straining, and the top line of the type should be 15 degrees below eye level.

 • Use audio equipment that keeps you from bending your neck (i.e., Bluetooth, speakerphones, headsets).

-• Keep your shoulders relaxed and elbows bent to 90 degrees.
+• Keep your shoulders relaxed, and elbows bent to 90 degrees.

 • Keep frequently used objects, like your telephone, close to your body to prevent excessive reaching.

-• Take a 10-second break every 20 minutes: Micro activities include: walking, stretching, or moving your head in a "plus sign" fashion.
+• Take a 10-second break every 20 minutes.
+Micro activities include walking, stretching, or moving your head in a "plus sign" fashion.

 That’s precisely what ChiroUp’s condition-specific reports are designed to do.